overhide/remotestorage-tutorial/README.md

 ```

 <p align = "center">2-iaps.html :: lines 55-74</p><br/>
 The first Web component is the before mentioned <a target="_blank" href="https://github.com/overhide/pay2my.app#pay2myapp-hub-">pay2myapp-hub</a>.
 It's labelled with an ID `"demo-hub"` so it can be referenced from the other components (<a target="_blank" href="https://github.com/overhide/pay2my.app#setting-the-pay2myapp-hub-programatically">or programatically</a> in bigger apps with frameworks).
 The hub is the main component that communicates with ledgers and services all the other components.
 The `isTest`  attribute specifies that the hub will communicate with testnet ledgers.
 Leave this attribute out for production deployments.
 The `noCache` attribute asks the system not to cache credentials:  considering we use *remote-storage* to do that for us.
-Finally, the hub is provided with an `apiKey`.
-An `apiKey` is your, the developer's, key to access the ledgers.
-It's not a big deal to get an API key and there aren't really any restrictions besides the normal rate limits (see https://pay2my.app).